 Alec Baldwin will be charged with involuntary manslaughter in 'Rust' shooting death

-Actor Alec Baldwin will face a criminal charge of involuntary manslaughter in the shooting death of cinematographer Halayna Hutchins on a film set, prosecutors in Santa Fe, N.M., said on Thursday.
+Actor Alec Baldwin will face a criminal charge of involuntary manslaughter in the shooting death of cinematographer Halyna Hutchins on a film set, prosecutors in Santa Fe, N.M., said on Thursday.

 The film's armorer, Hannah Gutierrez-Reed, is facing the same charge, First Judicial District Attorney Mary Carmack-Altwies said.
 She announced the decision in a written statement.